 The landscape around Borrego Springs is home to strange metal denizens.
-More than 150 metal sculptures by the California artist Ricardo Breceda roam Anza Borrego, including a dinosaurs, wild ponies, scorpions and a massive sea serpent.
-Not to keep you in town and out of the backcountry for too long, but these are worth a look -- and a selfie.
+More than 150 metal sculptures by the California artist Ricardo Breceda roam Anza Borrego, including dinosaurs, wild ponies, scorpions, and a massive sea serpent.
+Not to keep you in town and out of the backcountry for too long, but these are worth a look — and a selfie.
 The most impressive of the sculptures are located in and around Galleta Meadows, just to the north of downtown Borrego Springs.
-To get there, head north on Borrego Springs Road from Christmas Tree Circle in town and go for two miles, where you'll start seeing the sculptures.
+To get there, head north on Borrego Springs Road from Christmas Tree Circle in town and go for two miles, where you’ll start seeing the sculptures.
 Check out our detailed guide to the Galleta Meadows Sculptures for more info.

 If you live in Southern California for a while, you’ve heard the term “super bloom.”
 This refers to years when heavy winter rains result in an explosion of wildflowers in the desert.
 In fact, flowers bloom every spring to varying degrees, and Anza Borrego is a terrific place to see desert blooms.

 The tricky part is navigating the crowds and figuring out precisely where in the park the flowers will be blooming.
-The crowds can be hard to avoid, but here are a some tips: 1) Visit in late February or April, as March is typically the peak tourist season; 2) Get out early in the day before the mid-day/afternoon rush, and 3) stop by the state park visitor's center or call this hotline to find out what part of the park is in bloom during your visit: 760-767-4684
+The crowds can be hard to avoid, but here are some tips: 1) Visit in late February or April, as March is typically the peak tourist season; 2) Get out early in the day before the mid-day/afternoon rush, and 3) stop by the state park visitor’s center or call this hotline to find out what part of the park is in bloom during your visit: 760-767-4684